In This Article

-Finding the right relationship is all about timing, but what do you do when your boyfriend or girlfriend is never on time?
+Finding the right relationship is all about timing, but what do you do when your partner is never on time?
 How long do you have to wait at a restaurant or bar before your partner shows up?
-How many times have you been late because you were waiting for him or her?
+How many times have you been late because you were waiting for them?
 Have you been tempted to tell your partner that an event started at an earlier time with the hope that you both could arrive at a decent hour?

 If you find yourself dealing with a partner who is never on time, it’s time to take action—you don’t always have to be tardy to the party.

 Talk It Out

-If you’re finding that your partner is constantly late, the first thing to do is tell your partner how his or her actions are affecting you.
-Your partner may not recognize how his or her tardiness is causing you stress, anxiety, or even embarrassment, and letting your partner know exactly how you feel can help him or her truly understand why it’s important to you.
+If you’re finding that your significant other is constantly late, the first thing to do is tell them how their actions are affecting you.
+They may not recognize how their tardiness is causing you stress, anxiety, or even embarrassment, and letting your partner know exactly how you feel can help them truly understand why it’s important to you.
+Aaron Ben-Zeév Ph.D. and author of In the Name of Love states, "People can be unpunctual not because they disrespect a partner or fail to pay attention to his or her needs; it can simply be due to absent-mindedness or an inability to estimate time correctly."

-Perhaps your boyfriend’s tardiness caused you to miss watching your friend walk down the aisle.
+Perhaps your significant other's tardiness caused you to miss watching your friend walk down the aisle.
 Maybe you were frustrated when you had to arrive late to the office party because it made you look bad in front of your boss.
-Perhaps you feel that your girlfriend’s tardiness is a sign that she hasn’t made you or your relationship a priority.
+Perhaps you feel that their tardiness is a sign that they haven’t made you or your relationship a priority.
+Everyone has different boundaries on this topic.
+For example, relationship expert April Masini of Relationship Advice Forum says, "They’re not considerate of your feelings or respectful of you or your time.
+This is going to show up elsewhere in the relationship."

-Whatever your reasons may be, when you openly and honestly vocalize how your partner’s behavior is negatively affecting you, your mate can be more incentivized to make a positive change going forward.
+Whatever your reasons may be, when you openly and honestly vocalize how their behavior is negatively affecting you, your mate can be more incentivized to make a positive change going forward.

 Set a Good Example